hoonzis/hoonzis.github.io/_posts/2010-07-14-enterprise-java-netbeans.md

 }
 ```

 It is quite self-explanatory.
 The class has to be annotated as @Entity,
 and has to have at least one @Id field.
 Then we can specify the name of
 the column which will be created in the database, and also strategy for
 generating the IDs value.

-You will notice that there will the NetBeans light bulb telling you that
-there is no Persistence Unit - now we will create one.
+You will notice that there will the NetBeans light bulb telling you that there is no Persistence Unit - now we will create one.

 [![](http://4.bp.blogspot.com/_fmvjrARTMYo/TD3pusYq19I/AAAAAAAAAGA/pppUYb-iHAM/s320/image_persistance_unit.PNG)](http://4.bp.blogspot.com/_fmvjrARTMYo/TD3pusYq19I/AAAAAAAAAGA/pppUYb-iHAM/s1600/image_persistance_unit.PNG)

 ### Creating the Persistence Unit

 Persistence Unit will perform the object - relational mapping for us.
 To
 create one we will first create a database.
 On the "Services" pane localize Databases -&gt; Java DB -&gt; Create
 Database and specify the demanded details.

 [![](http://3.bp.blogspot.com/_fmvjrARTMYo/TD3pbm9BDBI/AAAAAAAAAF4/5-_Deqqw1Os/s320/create_database.PNG)](http://3.bp.blogspot.com/_fmvjrARTMYo/TD3pbm9BDBI/AAAAAAAAAF4/5-_Deqqw1Os/s1600/create_database.PNG)

 Now when we have the Database, we can create Database Connection which
-will be used by the Persistence Unit to connect to the DB.
+will be used by the Persistence Unit to connect to the DB

 **Databases -&gt; New Connection.*

 [![](http://3.bp.blogspot.com/_fmvjrARTMYo/TD3sm9MAX6I/AAAAAAAAAGI/jBuR7O93GCw/s320/new_connection.PNG)](http://3.bp.blogspot.com/_fmvjrARTMYo/TD3sm9MAX6I/AAAAAAAAAGI/jBuR7O93GCw/s1600/new_connection.PNG)

-Now go back and right click EJB Module of you application and select New
--&gt; Persistence Unit.
+Now go back and right click EJB Module of you application and select New -&gt; Persistence Unit.

 [![](http://4.bp.blogspot.com/_fmvjrARTMYo/TD3tsFjESQI/AAAAAAAAAGQ/jMwEPSjBY2E/s320/new_persistance+unit.PNG)](http://4.bp.blogspot.com/_fmvjrARTMYo/TD3tsFjESQI/AAAAAAAAAGQ/jMwEPSjBY2E/s1600/new_persistance+unit.PNG)

 Before we continue with Session Beans we will prepare a Named Query.
-Named queries are static queries which are later compiled to SQL and
-used by Persistence Unit.
+Named queries are static queries which are later compiled to SQL and used by Persistence Unit.
 We will use a simple queries getting all the
 companies in the table.
 We place the query above the class definition.

 ```
 @Entity